revelsi/reachy2_expert_agent/README.md

 1. Each source type (tutorials, SDK, API docs) has its own chunking strategy
 2. Changes to chunking strategies should be made in `chunk_documents.py`
 3. Run evaluation scripts to ensure retrieval quality
+4. For API docs, note that the updated chunking now supports both class-level and function-level extraction.

 ## License